-Specialized Probation Services (SPS) Program - The Intensive Probation Supervision Program was no longer offered as a sentencing option to the Court beginning in September 2015 as the program approach was not evidence-based.
-A new program for high risk/high need clients was developed based on the approach used in the Adult Redeploy (ARI) to decrease the number of clients sentenced to the Illinois Department of Corrections based on technical violations.
+Specialized Probation Services (SPS) Program - A new program for high risk/high need clients was developed based on the approach used in the Adult Redeploy Initiative (ARI) to decrease the number of clients sentenced to the Illinois Department of Corrections based on technical violations.
 After the end of the ARI grant, services continued under the Specialized Probation Services (SPS) unit.
 The focus of Specialized Probation Services is to offer wraparound services to clients who have a pattern of non-compliance with their probation terms with the goal for the client to remain in the community and complete their probation.
+The SPS Program was dissolved in September per General Order 22-10.
+There was a greater need for adult caseload positions and staff were reassigned accordingly.